README

 Primarily harmonic, e.g., \(F \cos(\omega t)\), where \(F\) and \(\omega\) are the forcing amplitude and frequency, respectively.

-Modulated by any function (constant, linear, or nonlinear) to model parametric forcing (e.g., \(x_i(t) F \cos(\omega t)\)).
+Modulated by any function (constant, linear, or nonlinear), for instance to model parametric forcing (e.g., \(x_i(t) F \cos(\omega t)\)).

 Internal resonance relations among oscillators can be specified in a second step by expressing the \(\omega_i\) as a function of a reference frequency.
 Detuning can also be introduced during this step.